Coming

 I’m contemplating getting some new hats, too, but not sure if anyone’s interested in that.
 We’ve got some left, but don’t push them.
 It’s coming to that.

-3 Replies to “Coming”
+3 responses to “Coming”

 Chirp away